Skip to main content

 • Refresh competitor lists and prompt libraries for any client whose market has shifted

-• Review which clients are on which scan cadence — step actively-improving clients up to weekly scans, step steady-state clients down to monthly
+• Review which clients are on which scan cadence.
+Step actively-improving clients up, step steady-state clients down

 Spotting clients who need attention

-A few signals that should pull a client to the top of your attention list:
+A few signals that should pull a client to the top of your list:

-If a client’s citation count has fallen noticeably since the previous scan — especially across multiple models — something has shifted.
+If a client’s visibility has fallen noticeably since the previous scan, especially across multiple models, something has shifted.
 Check what’s changed on their website or in the market.
 Occasionally it’s a model update rather than anything the client did; compare across the portfolio to tell the difference.

 Negative sentiment is uncommon enough that it’s worth investigating immediately.
-Trace it to the specific AI responses driving it, see what’s being said, and work out whether the source is correctable.
+Trace it to the specific responses in Prompt Results, see what’s being said, and work out whether the source is correctable.

 If a competitor’s share of voice has risen significantly, someone is doing something effective.
-Look at recent AI responses for prompts that client cares about — what is the competitor being credited with?
+Check their trend on the Brand Scorecard and read recent responses for the prompts that client cares about.
+What is the competitor being credited with?

 Finding patterns across clients

-A portfolio view makes cross-client patterns visible in a way that single-client work doesn’t.
-Two patterns worth watching for:
+A portfolio view makes cross-client patterns visible in a way single-client work doesn’t.
+Two worth watching for:

-• Recommendation overlap — if the same recommendation keeps appearing across clients (e.g. “publish comparison content,” “improve structured data”), you have a repeatable play your agency can template.
+• Recommendation overlap: if the same recommendation keeps appearing across clients (e.g. “publish comparison content,” “add structured data”), you have a repeatable play your agency can template.

-Both patterns are hard to see when you look at one Site at a time.
-The portfolio view is where they become obvious.
+Both are hard to see one Site at a time.
+The portfolio is where they become obvious.

 What’s next